-Melbourne Law School’s EAGLE Program is dedicated to helping first year JD students develop their legal academic skills and successfully transition into law school.
+Melbourne Law School’s EAGLE Program is dedicated to helping first-year JD students develop their legal academic skills and successfully navigate law school.
 (EAGLE stands for Early Academic Guidance for Legal Education.)

 How does it work?